AlexMcGilvray/HaxeSummerJam2024/docs/design_doc.md

 - [DONE] Attract system for pickups
 - Crafting UI
     - [DONE] Make buttons wider to fit titles better
-- Plants should have the option of periodically emitting materials
+- [DONE] Plants should have the option of periodically emitting materials

 ## Milestone 6 goal :